Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 Unterkunft

 My house is a large red-brick house on a quiet street.
 The house is part of a housing estate with its own small private park in the centre.
-It's a five-minute walk to the local shops beside the small park - a coffee shop, a supermarket, and a chemist/pharmacy - and the bus stop where you can catch a bus to Dublin, Swords, the airport, or wherever you want.
+It's a five-minute walk to the local shops beside the small park - a coffee shop, a supermarket, and a chemist/pharmacy - and the bus stop where you can catch a bus to the nearest city, Dublin; the nearest town, Swords; the airport, or wherever you want.
 A little bit further away, about fifteen or twenty minutes walk from the house, is the nearest village, Malahide, and it's easy to access Dublin city by either bus or train from there.

 Please note that tea and coffee are included, however food is not included while you stay here.
 So you have to be prepared to cater for yourself.
-There is a small supermarket nearby in walking distance, and/or you are welcome to come in the car on my regular supermarket shopping trips if you wish.
+There is a small supermarket nearby within five minutes walking distance, there are bigger supermarkets in the village 15 minutes walk away, and/or you are welcome to come in the car on my regular shopping trips to larger supermarkets if you wish.

 We're flexible about your hours and happy to drop you to the bus stop or train station, or take you to see local sights if you want.
 It's a very relaxed place to live.
 We drink a lot of tea and coffee and do a lot of chatting. :D